julianosena/interviews/hostfully/README.md

 You can within a booking, book more than one room for the same book.
 You can only book a rooms that are available 'IS_AVAILABLE=TRUE'.
 I've created it because It is recommended when you as a manager would like to unable that specific room for any reasons.
-It also validates if the total amount of guests is supported by rooms
+It also validates if the total amount of guests is supported by rooms.

+I've created a status flow and process, but, you are able just to cancel the booking, not pay, refund and etc. It is just to show, we have to consider it within a real booking project

 All of others rules to book are implements as mentioned in the requirements of this challenge.